 You can use any transport you want.
 The message content is what makes a protocol that protocol.
 The Modbus message sequence is the Modbus message sequence whether you send it over Ethernet, RS-232, RS-485, or “sneakernet.”
 The transport is simply the mechanism you use to move a message from the sender to the receiver.

 Data modeling is the number one weakness of Modbus.
 Data does not exist only as 16-bit unsigned integers.
-Data comes in many varieties – signed integers, IEEE Floating point and many others.
-The other main weakness is the master/slave communications.
+Data comes in many varieties: signed integers, IEEE Floating point and many others.
+The other main weakness is the client/server communications.
 That type of communication is extremely unresponsive in larger networks.

 This book is an important resource for those companies trying to manage the loss of a generation of engineers and technicians who grew up with Modbus and know the technology inside and out.
-This book can fill that knowledge gap for that next generation of engineers as they grab the keyboard from their predecessors.
+This book can fill that knowledge gap the next generation of engineers as they grab the keyboard from their predecessors.
+If while you’re waiting for your book to arrive you run into trouble with Modbus connectivity, RTA can help.
+Call 800-249-1812 or send an email.